mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/STREAMLIT_ENHANCEMENTS_COMPLETE.md

 ## 🎉 Overview

-The AI DAO Hedge Fund Streamlit application has been **dramatically enhanced** with a stunning, modern, and professional UI design optimized for live demonstrations and institutional presentations.
+The Decentralized Autonomous Hedge Fund AI DAO Streamlit application has been **dramatically enhanced** with a stunning, modern, and professional UI design optimized for live demonstrations and institutional presentations.

 ---